lanl/VizAly-Foresight/README.md

 # Development
 For information on how to add new compressors and/or metrics, look at the [readme in CBench/compressors](CBench/compressors/readme.md) and [CBench/metrics](CBench/metrics) respectively.

+To add new analysis routines, look at the [readme in Analysis/ folder](Analysis/README.md).

 For information on Travis CI and Docker image, look at the [travis folder](testing/travis)